In this post:

 Waste‐derived low‐cost mycelium composite construction materials with improved fire safety This study has found mycelium composites to be an economical, sus- tainable, and thermally safer alternative to petroleum‐derived and nat- ural gas‐derived synthetic construction materials.

-MYCELIUM COMPOSITES: AN EMERGING GREEN BUILDING MATERIAL ‘Mushroom materials’ are a novel class of renewable biomaterial grown from fungal mycelium and low-value non-food Agricultural materials using a patented process developed by Ecovative Design.
+MYCELIUM COMPOSITES: AN EMERGING GREEN BUILDING MATERIAL ‘Mushroom materials’ are a novel class of renewable biomaterial grown from fungal mycelium and low-value non-food Agricultural materials using a patented process developed by Ecovative LLC.

 Fabrication factors influencing mechanical, moisture- and water-related properties of mycelium-based composites This study shows that their morphology, density, tensile and flexural strength, as well as their moisture- and water-uptake properties can be tuned by varying type of substrate (straw, sawdust, cotton), fungal species (Pleurotus ostreatus vs. Trametes multicolor) and processing technique (no pressing or cold or heat pressing).